 I hold that we are what we read, listen to, and watch under the auspices of entertainment.
 It infiltrates our lives and becomes a part of us.
 For a point of reference, today, by age eighteen, the average American has seen two hundred thousand acts of violence on TV, including forty thousand murders.
 When I am curating information on an idea, I double check myself on what topics I research that lead to predictions of doom, sorrow, depression, etc., or when watching television shows and movies that are subtly putting down men, women, ethnic groups, my beliefs, etc. The fluidity of vulgar vernacular in daily conversation is becoming more and more disgusting to me particularly from those I think are more educated with a vocabulary to draw from.
 It weighs me down and I have a hard time listening for and to the topic.
 To try to live a positive life cannot be done with a mind full of negative.

 During one of these extreme periods of trying to live without the clutter of worldview news and propaganda, I happened upon news of a death of a favorite musician.
 I mentioned it a few days later to the office’s secretary about how sad I was still over this death.
 I didn’t know the musician, never saw him perform live, familiar with him only through his ballads and songs.
 The secretary rebuffed me by saying, “My, you are overly sensitive!”
-In my typical way of developing a response, hours after the fact, I should have agreed with her and said she was right because I was not insensitive or immune to the emotion’s provoked by the headlines and violence of the world.
+In my typical style of developing a response after the fact, I should have agreed with her and said she was right I am sensitive.
+Which means I am not insensitive or blasé about death, dying, and killing or to the emotion’s provoked by the headlines and violence of the world.

-I still react when I hear of someone’s death, particularly when I can relate to them in some way by letting them into my life even if they are in the peripheral of my life and I don’t personally know them.
+I still react when I hear of someone’s death, particularly when I can relate to them in some way by letting things in eve they are in the peripheral of my life and I don’t personally know them.
 It is a slow process to filter out the headlines and yet stay relevant to what is going on in the world.
 I am so sensitized to visual things that I, like a child, cover my eyes or look away from violent broadcasted images knowing if I did not, those images would be future nightmares for me.
 One of my boys is particularly aware of this and sweetly warns me when recommending a show that “Parts of it are graphic, Mom.”

 Some would argue if I didn’t shy away from negative news, would expose myself more to it that, then I would not be so affected by it when it unexpectedly reveals itself.
 True enough, but I think God made me highly sensitive for a purpose.
 Besides I do not desire to become so insensitive to the hurting of the world that I become hardened to try to respond or help.